Qengineering/YoloCam/README.md

 If you have the GPIO version, no other settings are needed at this point.
 #### email version
 With the email version, you need the following things to do:

-- If you want to receive emails and/or store recordings at Google drive, you will need an Google account.
-Since all your personal login information can be found in the Raspberry Pi, we recommend a separate Google account for this application.
++ You need a Google account to redirect emails and save recorded clips.
+Since your personal login details are stored in the Raspberry Pi, we recommend a separate Google account for this application.
 Just for safety reasons.
-- Register your app with Google to get your email password.
-See this [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki/Email-notification).
++ Register your app with Google to get your email password.
+Follow the instructions on this [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki/Email-notification) on how to set email traffic from your Raspberry Pi.
-- Get the authorization key from Google for gdrive.
-Give `$ gdrive about`.
-See the [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki/Gdrive-installation#authorization-key).
-You don't have to install gdrive, it's already on board.
++ To get the authorization key from Google for gdrive, follow the guide on this [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki/Gdrive-installation#authorization-key).
+You don't have to install gdrive.
+It's already on board.
 You only need the key.
++ Alter the settings to your personal Google account.
++
+-
 - The following action is the settings file.
 Apart from the threshold, you must provide the internet addresses.
 See the [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki/Settings).
 - ***Most important, set the overlay*** active.
 SD cards wear out when written and can cause your system to crash.
 Read this [WiKi page](https://github.com/Qengineering/RPiMotionCam/wiki) carefully to see which solution is best for you.